cri-kee-zel/JavaOOPproject/README.md

 -change the icons to panel1

--directed the directory to resource folder
+-directed the directory to resource folder (images file)